Honda Odyssey (North America): 2021 facelift

 In March 2020, for the 2021 model year, the Odyssey features a minor restyling that includes a redesigned front grille and tailgate trim and adds 4-way power lumbar adjustability to the front passenger seat alongside perforated leather with contrasting piping options.
 Honda Sensing became standard on all trims.
 A rear seat occupant reminder is added to the CabinWatch system to help prevent heatstroke among children.

+The Navigation and Rear Entertainment System option was removed from the EX-L.

 Headlight improvements for the following year's model makes the 2022 Odyssey an IIHS Top Safety Pick+.

 For the 2023 model year, the base LX trim is discontinued, and a new Sport trim is placed between EX-L and Touring which features a sport-styled interior and exterior.
 The Canada and Mexico markets introduce a new Top-of-the-Line Black Edition which features black trim throughout the vehicle, gloss black side mirrors, a black grille, and darkened LED taillights, black aluminum wheels, gloss black side skirts and a trunk spoiler.
 The steering wheel and upholstery are black leather with red stitching and inserts on the first and second row seatbacks, as well as red ambient lighting.
 It is also the first Odyssey to include body-colored door handles, on the Sport trim, since the third generation Odyssey (2005-2010).

 In the IIHS' updated Moderate Overlap test, which emphasizes rear occupant safety, the 2023 Odyssey received a Poor rating.
 It is the only minivan to receive a Poor rating in the updated test.